xp_process⚓︎

 ⚓︎

-will not "propagate" through SparseSpace.nest
+NB: self.ticks will not "propagate" through SparseSpace.nest or the like.

 mean(dims=None)